singhtanishq/SabaiCraft/README.md

 # E-Commerce Website
 This project aims to demostrate an e-commerce website using HTML, CSS and JavaScript.

-To view the E-commerce Webpage directly on your browser [click here](https://singhtanishq.github.io/ecommerce/index.html) (Desktop recommended)
+To view the E-commerce Webpage LIVE on browser [click here](https://singhtanishq.github.io/ecommerce/index.html) (Desktop recommended)

 # Key Features:
 - E-commerce website with functionalities such as Dynamic banners, Products, Categories, Orders, Cart, Shipping, Payments, Navigation and Reviews.